slebras/index_runner/README.md

 {"doc": {"sub_key1": 3, "sub_key2": "value"}, "sub_type": "feature", "sub_id": "LKJCID"}
 {"doc": {"sub_key1": 6, "sub_key2": "different value"}, "sub_type": "feature", "sub_id": "OIMQME"}
 ```
 The return value from the SDK indexer application should contain the filepath.
 NOTE: all other output, is not utilized.
+The file must be written to the scratch space of the sdk application, whose path can be accessed from `config['scratch']`.
 ```
 {
-	"filepath": "/path/to/file.json",
+	"filepath": "/path/to/file.json"
-	...
 }
 ```

-NOTE: The application must be registered, just as any other KBase application, in the KBase environment you would like it to be utilized in.
+NOTE: The application must be registered, just as any other KBase application, in the KBase environment you would like it to be used in.

 ## Registering your SDK Indexer application

 To Register your application with the KBase Index Runner, you must open a pull request against the [Search Config](https://github.com/kbaseIncubator/search_config).
-In the `config.yaml` the `sdk_indexer_apps` section is a mapping from KBase object types (excluding version) to their appropriate sdk applications and corresponding functions within those SDK applications.
+In the `config.yaml` file the `sdk_indexer_apps` section is a mapping from KBase object types (excluding version) to their appropriate sdk applications and corresponding functions within those SDK applications.

+Below is an example:
 ```
   KBaseMatrices.MetaboliteMatrix:
     sdk_app: kbasematrices_indexer # required
     sdk_func: run_kbasematrices_indexer # required
     sub_obj_index: attribute_mapping # required for indexers that have subobjects
 ```
+NOTE: `attribute_mapping` is the string name of the sub_obj_index for `KBaseMatrices.MetaboliteMatrix`.

+You may also specify `sdk_version`, which corresponds to the version of the sdk application you would like to use.
 A Elasticsearch type mapping is also required.
 This can be added to the `mappings` field.
 Several examples are available in the `config.yaml` file.